t-tests for a single sample (Lab 5)

 Step 3

-1. Pull out the t-table on Brightspace or the one in your book (or one you find online).
+First, though, pull out the t-table on Brightspace or the one in your book.
 Look up the critical t-value at the df we’re using for this test.
-(Remember, our n and df are only based on the participants who have data for the firstjobage variable.)
+(Remember, our n and therefore our df are only based on the participants who have data for the firstjobage variable.
+And of course, \(df=n-1\).)
+Look up the column for two-tailed tests (since we default to that) and to find if \(p<.05\) (since, again, that’s our default).
+What is the \(t_{crit}\) for that df?
+You may need to round down for your df when using the t-table.

 Step 4: Determine your sample’s score